streetjumpjump/web/README.md

-#The Most awesome gam ever!
+#The most awesome game ever!

 Custom frog jumping like game...